thehxdev/jacson/README.md

 Jacson has very simple query syntax to get data from AST (Parsed json data).

 - Use `.` to seperate different parts of query.
-- Use `[N]` syntax to show an array's syntax where N is a positive integer or 0.
+- Use `[N]` syntax to show an array's index where N is a positive integer or 0.

 ### Example
 Consider this json data: